Abdominal Aortic Aneurysm (AAA)Symptoms, Doctors, Treatments, Advances & More

 Learn About Abdominal Aortic Aneurysm (AAA)

-The aorta is the main blood vessel that supplies blood to the abdomen, pelvis, and legs.
+The aorta is the main blood vessel that supplies blood to the upper body, abdomen, pelvis, and legs.
 An abdominal aortic aneurysm (AAA) occurs when an area of the aorta in the abdomen becomes very large or balloons out.

 Aneurysm - aortic; AAA